OraOpenSource/apex-nitro/README.md

 [![npm](https://img.shields.io/npm/v/apex-nitro.svg)](https://www.npmjs.com/package/apex-nitro) [![Build Status](https://travis-ci.org/OraOpenSource/apex-nitro.svg?branch=master)](https://travis-ci.org/OraOpenSource/apex-nitro) [![Dependency Status](https://david-dm.org/OraOpenSource/apex-nitro.svg)](https://david-dm.org/OraOpenSource/apex-nitro) [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

-APEX Nitro makes front-end coding faster and easier by syncing static files more efficiently within an APEX application.
+## What APEX Nitro is
+APEX Nitro is a command line tool that runs in the background while you develop an APEX Application.

+While running, it watches for static file modifications inside of a given directory, compiles them into a better format and sends them back to your APEX application seamlessly.
+It makes front-end coding faster by syncing these local files to your APEX application in real-time.

+APEX Nitro also makes front-end development easier by establishing clear guidelines and by enforcing good programming practices.
+It starts by streamlining CSS and JavaScript and by entirely eliminating the (bad) practice of inline coding.
+Your APEX application benefits from an efficient 100% file-based approach.

 ## What APEX Nitro does
 - Browser Synchronization
-- Minification
+- File Minification
-- Concatenation
+- File Concatenation
 - Source Mapping
 - Error Handling
 - CSS Preprocessing